 The other promise behind beard growth oils and pills is to facilitate faster hair growth.
 This claim might hold some truth.
 Beard oils that contain unrefined Jojoba oil and pure Argan oil do a fine job in moisturizing your facial skin.
 When the skin is well-moisturized dead skin cell and other impediments are removed, which allows for a healthier hair growth.
 Your beard hair will look thicker and longer due to less breakage.

 So there you have it.
 When you take a good care of your beard, providing it the best conditions by moisturizing your facial skin, it will return a favor by growing healthy and looking the best it can.

 No magic solutions folks.
 The number and density of your hair follicles, whether on your face, scalp or the rest of your body, is genetic; all you can do is devote the time and effort to make it look good, and smell good.
 Hair removal has come a long way in recent years, but the other side of the coin still legs far behind.
 If you are truly into having a fuller beard, hair transplant is your only viable option.
-After you go through the procedure, use a high-quality, 100% natural and organic beard oil to maintain it and have it looking fresh and lush.
+After you go through the procedure, use a high-quality, 100% natural beard oil or organic beard oil to maintain it and have it looking fresh and lush.

 Everything you need to know about the main types of oils used for beard-care.

 Coconut oil has become the butter of vegans, and with very good reason.
 It is rich in saturated fats, and the good fats are still very good for you, especially when applied rather than ingested.